-Follow the instructions below to design a GraphQL API
+Follow the instructions below to design a GraphQL API.

-Design a GraphQL API¶
+Step 2 - Design a GraphQL API¶

 Sign in to the API Publisher Portal.

-Use your username and password to sign in.
+adminas the username and password to sign in.

-Import the schema and click Next.
+Import the schema by dragging and dropping the file or by uploading the file, and click Next.

 Let's use the StarWarsAPI schema definition to create the schema file.